[4 MIN READ]

 Here are a few additional tips from behavioral health experts at Swedish that can help us all move through the emotion of mass tragedy:

 - Log off.
 Avoid doomscrolling.
 Social media and news sites can be overwhelming.
 If you need to, create structure around how you engage with them; identifying clear times to read and or watch news and social media can be a small way to balance staying informed but not consumed.
-If you must be online, remember that task switching—jumping consciously or consciously from one task or platform to another—especially considering emotionally charged topics, can be extremely draining.
+If you must be online, remember that task switching — jumping consciously or unconsciously from one task or platform to another — especially when it involves emotionally charged topics, can be extremely draining.
 Allow yourself dedicated time to do that activity or digest the content.
 Acknowledging your emotions is an active step you can take to help mitigate feeling overwhelmed by what’s on the Internet after an event of mass tragedy.

 Find a doctor